NERC-CEH/fdri-ontology/ontology/doc/high-level-catalog-structure.md

 > **QUESTION**

 > Is there value in subclassing `dcat:DatasetSeries`.
 Do we expect aggregated metadata such as a list of `fdri:programme` and `sosa:observedProperty` from the `fdri:ObservationDataset`s in a series to appear on the parent series?
 If we do want a subclass is it one for each subclass of `fdri:ObservationDataset` (and any other subclasses of `dcat:Dataset` we may define) or do we just want a single `fdri:DatasetSeries` class which can optionally include all of the properties required to record metadata aggregated from series members?

-> **QUESTION**
-> With the introduction of `fdri:programme` as a property on `fdri:ProgrammeCatalog`, can we remove it here as it will be duplicated on the catalog that contains the dataset record.